Three Rebellions in Shouchun: Zhuge Dan's Rebellion

 Zhu Yi's army was unable to advance any further as they had lost their supplies.
 Sun Chen was furious and had Zhu Yi executed.
 Sun Chen then ordered a retreat to the Wu capital Jianye (present-day Nanjing, Jiangsu).
 Zhuge Dan's forces were besieged in Shouchun for a long time without any reinforcements arriving.
 Zhuge Dan's deputies Jiang Ban (蔣班) and Jiao Yi (焦彝) advised him to concentrate on attacking a single flank of the encirclement to break the siege.
 Wen Qin opposed the suggestion and insisted that Wu reinforcements will arrive soon.
 Zhuge Dan did not heed Jiang Ban and Jiao Yi's advice and wanted to kill them instead.
 Jiang Ban and Jiao Yi escaped from Shouchun and defected over to Sima Zhao's side.
 Sima Zhao followed Zhong Hui's strategy, by faking letters from Quan Hui (全輝) and Quan Yí (全儀) to trick Quan Yī (全禕) and Quan Duan (全端) to surrender.
 When Quan Yī received the letters, he thought that they were real and surrendered to Sima Zhao.
 Zhuge Dan's forces were taken by surprise.

 In February 258, Zhuge Dan, Wen Qin and Tang Zi attempted to break out of the siege again but failed and suffered heavy casualties.
 By then, supplies in the city were running out soon and several troops had surrendered.
 Wen Qin suggested releasing the northerners and Wu forces in the city to conserve supplies.
 Zhuge Dan ignored Wen Qin's suggestion and had him killed in anger.
 Wen Qin's sons, Wen Yang and Wen Hu, heard of their father's death and escaped from Shouchun and surrendered to Sima Zhao.
 The surrender of Wen Yang and Wen Hu caused the rebel army's morale to further plummet.
 In March or April 258, Sima Zhao's forces succeeded in penetrating Shouchun.
 Zhuge Dan fled from the city and was killed by Hu Fen (胡奮)'s men during his escape.
 The Wu general Yu Quan was killed in battle while Tang Zi and Wang Zuo (王祚) of Wu surrendered to Sima Zhao.

 Aftermath

 The failure of the three rebellions strengthened the influence of the Sima clan in Wei as several loyalists to the state were eliminated.
 After the rebellions, most officials in Wei turned to support Sima Zhao.
-In 260, the emperor Cao Mao led a coup to oust Sima Zhao from power but failed and was killed by Sima's men.
+In June 260, the emperor Cao Mao led a coup to oust Sima Zhao from power but failed and was killed by Sima's men.
 In 263, Wei invaded Shu and annexed it within a year.
-Not long after Sima Zhao's death in September 265, his son Sima Yan forced the last Wei ruler Cao Huan to abdicate in his favour in February 266, thus ending Wei's existence and founding the Western Jin dynasty, which united the land after Wu, the last of the Three Kingdoms, surrendered in 280.
+Not long after Sima Zhao's death in September 265, his son Sima Yan forced the last Wei ruler Cao Huan to abdicate in his favour in February 266, thus ending Wei's existence and founding the Western Jin dynasty, which united the land after Wu, the last of the Three Kingdoms, surrendered in May 280.